granoff/LaunchScreen/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

+See below for how to integrate `LaunchScreen` into your app.

 ## Requirements

 This class, and the associated example, take advantage of Xcode 6's ability to use a Launch Screen storyboard rather than a set of